Susan Campbell (illustrator and author): Biography

-Following an enquiry, in 1984, from the BBC about a suitable garden for the BBC2 TV series The Victorian Kitchen Garden Campbell discovered the kitchen garden at Cottesbrooke Hall, which was unique in being run exactly as it would have been before the war.
+Following a 1984 enquiry from the BBC about a suitable garden for the BBC2 TV series The Victorian Kitchen Garden, Campbell discovered the kitchen garden at Cottesbrooke Hall, which was unique in being run exactly as it would have been before the war.
 This led to the publication of Cottesbrooke, an English Kitchen Garden, in August, 1987, which coincided quite unintentionally with the first airing of the TV series The Victorian Kitchen Garden.
 The two events highlighted the huge loss of walled kitchen gardens, ignited public interest and spurred Campbell on to research them further.

-She then concentrated her research on the history of the walled kitchen at Pylewell Park close to her home in the New Forest.
+Campbell then concentrated her research on the history of the walled kitchen at Pylewell Park close to her home in the New Forest.
 This became the fictionalised garden Charleston Kedding in her book of the same name, first published in 1996.
 The name was an anagram of old kitchen gardens to protect the identity of the garden.
 However, interest in the subject matter was so great that it was eventually felt there was no need for anonymity and the book was subsequently re-issued in 2005 by Frances Lincoln publishers with the more descriptive title A History of Kitchen Gardening.
 All editions of the book were illustrated with drawings by the author.

-Over almost forty years, Campbell has visited and researched over 700 walled kitchen gardens in the UK and abroad.
+Over almost forty years, Campbell visited and researched over 700 walled kitchen gardens in the UK and abroad.
 With fellow garden historian Fiona Grant, she established the Walled Kitchen Garden Network in 2001.
 This continues to be supported by Historic England, The National Trust, The Gardens Trust and Garden Organic (Henry Doubleday Research Association).
 As the leading authority in the field, Campbell was instrumental in advising on many pioneering kitchen garden restoration projects, including those at Tatton Park, Hampton Court, Fulham Palace, Audley End, Quarry Bank and Croome Court.
 Part of Campbell's archive of material on kitchen gardens is now housed at Hestercombe House in Somerset.
 Campbell is a vice president of The Gardens Trust (formerly The Garden History Society).

-In recent years, Campbell has been researching the garden of Robert Darwin, (father of Charles Darwin) at The Mount and has published three articles in Garden History, the journal of The Gardens Trust.
+In later years, Campbell researched the garden of Robert Darwin, (father of Charles Darwin) at The Mount and published three articles in Garden History, the journal of The Gardens Trust.

+Campbell died on 2 January 2024, at the age of 92.